Fourth Avenue/Ninth Street station: Gallery

+An R211 car arriving at the station in October 2025.

 BMT Fourth Avenue Line platforms

-The Ninth Street station on the BMT Fourth Avenue Line is a local station that has four tracks and two side platforms.
+The Ninth Street station (also announced as Fourth Avenue-Ninth Street) on the BMT Fourth Avenue Line is a local station that has four tracks and two side platforms.
 The station is between to the north and to the south.
 White tiled curtain walls separate the express tracks from the local tracks, with several openings that allow a view of the tracks from the platforms.
 The walls were intended to improve ventilation, as passing trains would push air forward, rather than to the sides of the tunnel.
 Beige columns run along both platforms at the station's northern end where they were extended in 1970.
 The ceiling is lower in this section.

 Prior to the station's 1970 renovation, it was finished all in white and marble tile, and it had its own color scheme to allow regular passengers to identify the station based only on the color of the marble trimmings.
 Since the renovation, the station walls have consisted of white cinderblock tiles, except for small recesses in the walls, which contain yellow-painted cinderblock tiles.
 The yellow cinderblock field contains the station-name signs and black text pointing to the exits.

 Each platform has one same-level fare control area in the middle.
 The one on the Manhattan-bound platform has a turnstile bank, token booth, and one staircase going up to the northeast corner of Ninth Street and Fourth Avenue.
 This fare control area still has the station's original trim line with "9" tablets at regular intervals.
 The fare control area on the Bay Ridge-bound platform is unstaffed, containing one High Entry/Exit Turnstile, one exit-only turnstile, a row of four low turnstiles, and a staircase to the northwest corner of Ninth Street and Fourth Avenue.
 A small section of the original trim line is visible here as well.

 At the extreme south end of both platforms, staircases lead up to the IND station houses at street level, with additional staircases up to both IND platforms.
 The Bay Ridge-bound BMT platform feeds into the western station house, the Manhattan-bound platform to the eastern station house.
 Crossovers for the BMT station are via the IND platforms.